naomai/php-layers/docs/Documentation.md

 # Documentation
-For readability, every class under PHPLayers namespace is referred using only its name.
+For readability, every class under PHPLayers namespace is referred using only its short name.
-This is equivalent to placing `use Naomai\PHPLayers;` in the code.
+This is equivalent to placing `namespace Naomai\PHPLayers;` in the code.

 For example: